Research Interests

 Numerical modeling

-Building a physics-based and data-assimilated forward model using advanced numerical methods can provide valuable insights into earthquake source physics and seismic hazard.
+I am involved in developing high-performance computing toolkits for advanced simulation of Sequences of Earthquakes and Aseismic Slip (SEAS).
+I use triangular-mesh-based Boundary Intergral Method (TriBIE) to simulate stress and slip evolution under long-term geological loading on infinitesimal fault interface, the strength of which is controlled by laboratory-derived rate-and-state friction (RSF).
 By incorporating sophisticated algorithms and techniques, this model can help us better understand the mechanics behind earthquakes and assess the potential risks they pose.
 Moreover, it enables us to analyze and interpret seismic data more effectively, enhancing our ability to predict and mitigate future seismic events.

 <aside> ⚡ Let’s connect!
 Get in touch → [email protected]